Trees

 Planting in hard trafficked areas

-For trees to survive, the roots need access to water and oxygen.
+For trees to survive, their roots need access to water and oxygen.
 It is imperative that the ground does not become too compacted as this will starve the tree of these essential elements.

-To give trees that are planted in hard areas where their eventual rooting area will be subject to load bearing impacts (e.g. street trees or trees within a car park), the best opportunity to thrive and grow, specialist engineering solutions will be required.
-This could involve special structural cell-type systems set within larger tree pits below the surface.
+Trees that are planted in hard areas where their eventual rooting area will be subject to load bearing impacts (e.g. street trees or trees within a car park), will require specialist engineering solutions.
+This is likely to involve special structural cell-type systems set within larger tree pits below the surface which will give the trees the best opportunity to thrive.
 In such situations, expert advice should be sought early in the design process and appropriate solutions provided.

 Wherever possible, the opportunity to introduce sustainable drainage systems (SuDS) as an integral part of urban tree pits should be seized.
 Such multi-purpose tree pit design solutions are available.